KING-258/CV_Snake/README.md

 2. **Install Backend Dependencies**

-   Navigate to the `backend` directory and install the required Python packages:
+   Navigate to the `server` directory and install the required Python packages:

    ```bash
    pip install opencv-python